Phenylbutazone

-You should take this medicine exactly as prescribed by the doctor.
-The common side effects of PHENYLBUTAZONE are nausea, vomiting, dizziness, drowsiness, headache, epigastric distress, diarrhoea, edema due to salt retention, skin rashes, and blurred vision.
+You should take this medicine exactly as the doctor prescribed it.
+The common side effects of Phenylbutazone are nausea, vomiting, dizziness, drowsiness, headache, epigastric distress, diarrhoea, oedema due to salt retention, skin rashes, and blurred vision.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 Medicinal Benefits